Skip to main content

 ToolDescriptionExample Usage

-adv_scan_codeScan code snippets"Scan this code for vulnerabilities"
+adv_scan_codeScan code snippets directly"Scan this code for vulnerabilities"

-adv_scan_fileScan specific files"Check security issues in auth.py"
+adv_scan_fileScan specific files with full analysis"Check security issues in auth.py"

-adv_scan_folderScan directories"Analyze the src folder for vulnerabilities"
+adv_scan_folderScan entire directories recursively"Analyze the src folder for vulnerabilities"

-adv_get_statusCheck server status"Is the security scanner configured?"
+adv_get_statusCheck server status and capabilities"Is the security scanner configured?"

 MCP Tool Examples